-Bathing is a part of every culture, no matter what country we are from.
+Bathing is a part of every culture across the world.

-Nowadays, because of our busy lives, many people prefer a quick shower to start the day.
-Which is as essential as morning coffee.
+Nowadays, because of our busy lives, many people prefer a quick shower to start or end their day and don’t think about it twice.

-Despite what some people may think about wasting water this way, it is a fact that we enjoy the ritual of bathing.
-And many countries around the world have their own particular bathing traditions and styles.
+Despite that some people might think baths are a waste of water, many people love the ritual of bathing.
+Many countries around the world have their own particular bathing traditions and styles.

-When coming to Japan, most people will tell you that your Japan trip will not be complete without going to a Japanese bath.
-Well, we can say that bathing in an Onsen (Japanese hot spring) or Sento (public bath) is a unique experience, but at the same time can be a bit challenging.
+When coming to Japan, most people will tell you that your trip will not be complete without going to a Japanese bath.
+Bathing in an Onsen (Japanese hot spring) or Sento (public bath) is a unique experience, but it can also be a bit challenging.

 If you continue reading, you will find out why.
 We will also introduce you to some of the most favored Sento and Onsen in Nagoya.

-Taking a closer look at Japan’s bathing culture we realize that one of the main reasons for its popularity is the great number of natural hot springs that exist all across the country.
+Taking a closer look at Japan’s bathing culture, we realize that one of the main reasons for its popularity is the great number of natural hot springs that exist all over the country.

-There is evidence in one of the oldest books of Japan called Kojiki, dating back to the 7th century, about people bathing in Onsen even back then.
+There is evidence in one of the oldest books of Japan, called Kojiki, dating back to the 7th century, that people were bathing in natural hot springs even back then.

-Originally, Onsen were mostly outdoor facilities but today, you can also find them as a Sento (public bathhouse) or as hot spring facilities in many Ryokan (traditional Japanese-style inns) and hotels.
+Originally, Onsen were mostly outdoor facilities, but today, you can also find Sento (public bathhouses) or hot spring facilities in many Ryokan (traditional Japanese-style inns) and hotels.

-However, an Onsen is not just a regular bath – depending on the water’s mineral composition, a short bath in an Onsen has many health benefits such as remedying numerous aches and injuries, lowering high blood pressure, healing diseases, skin conditions, diabetes, and more.
+However, an Onsen is not just a regular bath – depending on the water’s mineral composition, a short bath in an Onsen is said to have many health benefits, such as soothing aches and pains, lowering high blood pressure, improving circulation, and more.

-Another characteristic of the Japanese baths is the very hot water temperature.
-On average, the water temperature is between 38 and 43 degrees Celsius (98-100 Fahrenheit), but you can find baths with temperatures well over 48-50 degrees Celsius (118.4 – 122 Fahrenheit) as well.
+Another characteristic of Japanese baths is the very hot water temperature.
+On average, the water temperature is between 38 and 43 degrees Celsius (100-109 Fahrenheit), but you can find baths with temperatures well over 48-50 degrees Celsius (118-122 Fahrenheit) as well.

-Japanese bathing facilities come in a variety of types, including outdoor and indoor baths.
-Let’s talk about the differences.
+Japanese bathing facilities come in a variety of types, including indoor and outdoor.
+Here are some of the differences.

 Onsen

-An Onsen is a natural hot spring, of volcanic or non-volcanic origin, that has a temperature of more than 25 degrees Celsius and also has mineral properties as mentioned above.
+An Onsen is a natural hot spring, usually of volcanic origin, that has a temperature of more than 25 degrees Celsius and contains natural mineral properties.

 Sento

-A Sento is a simple Japanese bathhouse that serves to fulfill the daily need for hygiene.
-Compared to an Onsen, the water at a Sento is often plain groundwater heated up for bathing.
+A Sento is a simple Japanese bathhouse that serves the daily need for hygiene.
+Unlike an Onsen, the water at a Sento is often plain groundwater heated for bathing.

-Each Sento often offers multiple types of different baths, which are explained below, as well as a sauna.
-You can find Sento in both big cities and small towns, as well as in rural areas.
+Each Sento typically offers multiple types of baths, which are explained below, as well as a sauna.
+You can find Sento all over the country, from big cities to small towns.

 Super Sento

-Like a public bath theme park, a Super Sento has a wide variety of facilities, such as themed baths, saunas, massage services, restaurants, and rest areas.
+A Super Sento is a public bath theme park!
+They have a wide variety of facilities, such as themed baths, saunas, massage services, restaurants, and rest areas.

 Daiyokujo

-This is the big bath facility of a hotel or Ryokan that may or may not be a natural hot spring.
-Split into use for male and female guests, with shower facilities and one or multiple hot pools.
+This is the large bath facility of a hotel or Ryokan that may or may not be a natural hot spring.
+It is split into sections for male and female guests, with shower facilities and one or more hot pools.

 Ashiyu

-An Ashiyu (foot bath) can be found on the streets, close to train stations and parks in some villages and towns where Onsen waters occur underground.
-Most of the foot baths are free of charge but for some, you are expected to pay a small fee.
+An Ashiyu (foot bath) can be found on the streets, close to train stations, and in some parks in some where Onsen waters occur underground.
+Most foot baths are free of charge, but for some, you may be expected to pay a small fee.

-Below you will find the different bath types which can be found at some of the bathing facilities, both inside and outside.
-Each bath has its own special characteristics.
+Below you will find the different bath types that can be found at some of the bathing facilities, both indoors and outdoors.
+Each bath has its special characteristics.

 Rotenburo

-An outdoor Onsen, where you can relax while being surrounded by Japanese nature and the most tranquil atmosphere.
+A Rotenburo is an outdoor Onsen, where you can relax while surrounded by the tranquility of Japan’s beautiful nature.

-Another way to immerse yourself in Japanese nature is by visiting one of the parks and gardens in and around Nagoya.
+Another way to immerse yourself in Japanese nature is by visiting one of the many gorgeous parks and gardens in and around Nagoya.

 Utase Buro